hamptonpieryc/website/content/docs/club-rules.md

 has not paid by 31st March will be deemed to have resigned and will only be readmitted after applying for membership in accordance with rule 4.11 and being so elected.

-**4.9** Where a person joins the Club after 30 June, the subscription for that year shall be discounted using the following tariff
+**4.9** If a person joins the Club after 30 June, the subscription shall be discounted using the following tariff:

 - 1st to 31st July **50% discount**
 - 1st to 31st August **60% discount**